pip-services/pip-services-docs/content/en/toolkit/recipes/component_communication/_index.md

 In that example, and in order to add the three components to the References object, we use the fromTuples() method, which accepts one or more Descriptor objects, each containing information about a component, and the respective referenced object.
 The following code shows how this is done:

+Once we have our components in the References object, we can obtain them via any of the get methods available from this class.
+The code below shows how the MyComponentA class obtains the required counters: